mozilla/coverage-crawler/easy-environment-setup/README.md

 brew cask install virtualbox
 ```

 3. Clone Vagrantfile from this directory to create similar Ubuntu 16.04 machine via python, pip and mercurial tools.
+Please, copy this file to a folder with a project you want to work on.

 4. Run `vagrant up` to create and install your Linux VM: